SarasAI-Institute/Python-Programming-with-AI/README.md

 # Python-Programming-Course
-Repository for content to be developed for Python Programming Course
+Repository to maintain the content for the Course : 'Python Programming with AI and Version Control'